 I use the tools that work.
 No slave to the old ways or to power tools.
-I have old tools dating to my great grandfather, a farmer and sometime house joiner in Northern Illinois, older tools that I have purchased, and newer ones.
+I have old tools dating to my great grandfather, a farmer and sometime house joiner in Northern Illinois, recently I received a primitive plane that belonged to my Great Great grandfather, John B. Lindsay, one of the first settlers of Clark County, Washington.
+There are also older tools that I have purchased, and newer ones.
 I like to use hand tools wherever I can, partly because, as a chairmaker friend once said to me, "Mistakes happen more slowly with hand tools" and thus are repaired with less agony!

 to new . . .